Nordgaren/DS2S-META/README.md

 ## Installing
 * Extract contents of zip archive to it's own folder.
 You may have to run as admin if DS2S META crashes

-## Troubleshooting
-If you are having problems getting it to launch and you tried installing the packages above, right click the exe, go to properties, hit the compatability tab and hit "Run compatability troubleshooter".
-If it works, apply the settings windows found.

-You can also try adding DS2S META as an exception to your antivirus

 ## Thank You
 **[TKGP](https://github.com/JKAnderson/)** Author of [DS Gadget](https://github.com/JKAnderson/DS-Gadget) and [Property Hook](https://github.com/JKAnderson/PropertyHook)